Serial and Lot Inventory with Multiple Units of Measure

 Item Receipts

-When you enter an item receipt that includes a lot numbered or serialized item, the units appear on the transaction line with the item.
-When you receive lot or serial numbered items, the receipt unit is always derived from the unit selection on the originating purchase order.
-The unit of measure displayed is for reference and cannot be changed.
+When you enter an item receipt with a lot numbered or serialized item, the units appear on the transaction line with the item.
+When you receive lot or serial numbered items, the receipt unit always comes from the unit selected on the originating purchase order.
+The unit of measure displayed is for reference and can't be changed.

 Other Purchase Transactions

-Note the following when you enter a vendor return, write a check, enter a credit card transaction, or bill a purchase order.
-If the form includes a lot numbered item, the unit of measure that appears by default is the purchase unit defined on the item record.
-You can edit the selection in the Units field, if necessary.
+When you enter a vendor return, write a check, enter a credit card transaction, or bill a purchase order, the default unit for a lot numbered item is the purchase unit set on the item record.
+You can change the Units field if you need to.

 Sales, Fulfillment, and Billing Transactions

-You can enter transactions with lot and serial numbered items that designate units of measure other than stock units.
+You can enter transactions with lot and serial numbered items using units other than stock units.
 This is useful if your customer buys the items in units that are different from the units you use to stock items in the warehouse.

 Sales Transactions

-Note the following when you enter a sales order, opportunity, or quote that includes a lot numbered or serialized item.
-You can set the unit of measure on the transaction line.
+When you enter a sales order, opportunity, or quote with a lot numbered or serialized item, you can select the unit of measure on the transaction line.
 Select any unit defined on the Units of Measure page.

 Fulfillments

-Note the following when you enter an item fulfillment that includes a lot or serial numbered item.
-The fulfillment unit is always derived from the unit selection on the originating sales order.
-The unit displays is for reference.
-You cannot change the unit of measure displayed on the transaction line.
+When you enter an item fulfillment with a lot or serial numbered item, the fulfillment unit always comes from the unit selected on the originating sales order.
+The unit displayed is for reference and can't be changed on the transaction line.

 Billing and Credits

-Note the following when you enter an invoice or credit memo for a lot or serial numbered item.
-You can set the unit of measure on the transaction line, and choose from all available units of measure.
+When you enter an invoice or credit memo for a lot or serial numbered item, you can set the unit of measure on the transaction line and choose from all available units of measure.

 Inventory Transactions

-You can enter inventory transactions with lot and serial numbered items that designate units of measure other than stock units.
+You can enter inventory transactions with lot and serial numbered items using units other than stock units.
 This is useful if you adjust inventory to store defective items using units different from the regular stock units you use in the warehouse.
 You can view the unit of measure for lot and serial items when you enter an inventory adjustment with the adjustment worksheet.

 Inventory Adjustments and Transfers

-Note the following when you enter an inventory adjustment or transfer that includes a lot or serial numbered item.
-You can set the unit of measure on the transaction line, and choose from all available units of measure.
+When you enter an inventory adjustment or transfer with a lot or serial numbered item, you can set the unit of measure on the transaction line and choose from all available units of measure.
 When you enter an inventory adjustment worksheet or inventory distribution, the transaction displays only base units for lot and serial numbered items.
 This is also true when you replenish a location.

 -